 The safest way to stop taking Baclofen is with the guidance of a medical team and a tapering schedule.
 While quitting cold turkey might seem like a good idea, stopping Baclofen can be a difficult process to get through safely without medical support.
 Withdrawals are often uncomfortable enough to encourage relapse in hopes of mitigating the discomfort.

 As you can imagine, this can make the recovery process difficult.
 Patients undergoing medical detox at our Banyan rehab locations are placed on a tapering schedule, during which they receive medicated assistance (as needed) to mitigate withdrawals and make the process more comfortable.
 These individuals receive 24-hour care and supervision to ensure their safety, comfort, and success.

 Following detox, depending on the substance in question, patients can then move on to illicit or prescription drug addiction treatment.
 Our rehab programs incorporate individual and group counseling and therapy to promote individual healing and accountability, as well as peer support.

-No matter the substance use disorder you’re struggling with, our drug addiction treatment centers are here for you.
-To find out more about our substance abuse services and locations, call Banyan Treatment Center today at 888-280-4763.
+No matter the substance use disorder you’re struggling with, our drug addiction treatment facilities are here for you.
+To find out more about our substance abuse services and locations, call Banyan Treatment Centers today at 888-280-4763 or contact us online.